Vellum is coming to the AI Engineering World's Fair in SF. Come visit our booth and get a live demo!

 What are the most popular LLMs today?

-The flagship example of LLMs is OpenAI’s GPT series, such as GPT-4o, GPT-4o mini or GPT-3.5.
+The flagship example of LLMs is OpenAI’s GPT series, such as GPT-4o, GPT-4.1 or the reasoning models like o1 and o3.

-Others are Google’s Gemini 1.5 Pro and Flash models, as well as their PaLM 2 (which is not used anymore).
-Then we have Anthropic’s Claude 3.5 Sonnet, and the Claude 3 Opus and Haiku models which are currently the biggest rivals for OpenAI’s suite of models.
+Others are Google’s Gemini 2.5 Pro and Flash models.
+Then we have Anthropic’s Claude 4.0 Sonnet, and the Claude 3 Opus and Haiku models which are currently the biggest rivals for OpenAI’s suite of models.

 If you want to choose which LLM to use for your task you should look at some standard benchmarks, pricing, context window (Check this Leaderboard) — and most importantly evaluate on your own tasks.
 If you need help here — let us know!